nitrictech/docs/docs/docs/storage/storage.md

 ### Deleting files

-To delete a file that has been previously written, you use the `delete()` method on the file reference.
+To delete an existing file, use the `delete()` method on the file reference.

 ```javascript
 await profiles.file('users/cain-marko/profile.png').delete();